Star Chickweed (Stellaria pubera): Grows in woods and Rocky areas. Blooms March to June. Location: Massanutten Tr, GWNF, VA.

 Virgin's Bower (Clematis virginiana): A vine that blooms fron July to September.
 The silky strands shown here are actually extensions of the seed pods.
 Clusters of small white flowers give way to these in the fall.
 (See lower phot taken at GWNF, VA in the Tree Ridges Wilderness area, VA) Grows on woods edges and along waterway banks.
 This specimen was found along an old road/trail in Great Falls National Park, VA.

 Crimson-eyed Rose Mallow (Hibiscus palustris forma peckii): Blooms July to September in marshes.
 Can grow to 7 feet tall.
 Location: Jug Bay, Patuxent River, MD.
 Photo by Ken Clark.

 Bloodroot (Sanguinaria canadensis) : An early riser in spring.
 Grows out from under dead leaves on the Forest floor.
 Location: AT near Reeds Gap, VA.

 Cut-leaved Toothwort (Denteria lanciniata): White or pink flowers.
 Bloom April-May.
 Prefer wet areas.
 Location: Along Pond Run Trail, Green Ridge State Forest, MD.

 Flowering Spurge (Euphorbia corollata): Found in dry open woods and fields.
 Stems contain a milky juice which has been used as a laxative.
 An overdose can be poisonous!
-Location: Long Pond Trail, GRSF, MD.
-Photo by Ken Clark.
+Location: Downs Park, MD.

 Dewberry (Rubus hispidus): Forms mats in damp areas.
 Produces small blackberry-type fruit.
 Location: Moore Run Tr, Otter Creek Wilderness, MNF, WV.